 What Are The Signs Of A Water Heater Going Bad?

 It's important to know when it's time to call in a professional plumber to access the condition of your water heater.
-If you regularly check the condition of your water heater, the greater the likelihood that it will only need minor repair rather than full replacement.
-Here are some telltale signs that it's time to get your water heater accessed by an expert.

 - Low Water Pressure